 Studies have shown that most people reach their peak bone mass around 35 and begin progressively losing bone mass every year after that.
 The good news is that there are many things you can do to reduce your risk of developing osteoporosis, including eating a nutritious diet full of calcium and vitamin D, getting adequate exercise, not smoking, and reducing alcohol consumption.

-Scientists have been studying the link between nutrition and bone health for decades.
-They have found many promising connections between the positive effects of foods like fruits and vegetables, seafood, and some dairy products on bone health.
+Scientists have been studying the link between nutrition and bone health for decades, finding many promising connections between the positive effects of foods like fruits and vegetables, seafood, and some dairy products on bone health.
+According to Dr. Carl Giordano, an orthopedic spine surgeon:

-The Framingham Osteoporosis Study surveyed thousands of individuals to test the effects of diets rich in things like calcium, vitamin C, folate, potassium, magnesium, and omega 3.
-Its findings demonstrated strong correlations between diets rich in many vitamins and minerals and greater bone mineral density in those studied.
+Take the Framingham Osteoporosis Study, for example, which surveyed thousands of individuals to test the effects of diets rich in things like calcium, vitamin C, folate, potassium, magnesium, and omega 3.
+This study found strong correlations between diets rich in many vitamins and minerals and greater bone mineral density in those studied.

 Notably, the study also found that individuals with diets of highly processed foods had significantly lower BMD (bone mineral density) than other populations studied with diets consisting primarily of fruits, vegetables, and fish.